Workflow definition

 Select a workflow definition and click Edit.
 The Edit Workflow Definition editor will appear as below:

 This editor is where you design the workflow's steps and activities and control how Casewhere navigates and executes them.
-See here to learn more about workflow navigation.
+Learn more about workflow navigation.